BGI-Qingdao/Circle-Map-cpp/README.md

 4. the prior pipeline will compile `realign_cm.cpp`, `merge_result.cpp` and `edlib`,so if you have all the dependences listed in this page, you will finish installing!

-## Please take note of your RAM! we load all the IO files created by the original Circle-Map into the RAM, we will use more RAM than the Circle-Map.
-Actually, if you have a deep sequencing of circle-seq, you will use more than 70 GB of RAM!
-Don't use ReadExtractor multithreads mode! pysam multithreads use too much memory but have a limited decrease in time!
+**Please take note of your RAM! we load all the IO files created by the original Circle-Map into the RAM, we will use more RAM than the Circle-Map.
+Actually, if you have a deep sequencing of circle-seq, you will use more than 70 GB of RAM!**

 ## basic usage